BlazeInferno64/blazeinferno64.github.io/README.md

 ```
 Hello everyone thanks for paying a visit
-to this repository and to the .If you
+to this repository .If you
 all Have any feedback/issues/bugs
 feel free to email me at the
 email address provided in the